yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-16.md

 "Basically what I'd do is, I'd be like, people check-raise Sevens and Deuces and Ace Seven.
 I'm the only one who has Ace King and Ace Queen, because they get three bet preflop."

 - **Flop (A♠7♣2♦):** "So I'd go bet flop for like seventy-five percent pot, expect Deuces and Sevens to check-raise, right?"
 - **Turn (Q♦):** "Get the Queen turn, or any turn.
 Let's say Queen of diamonds turn.
-I'd go ahead and bet the turn fairly big, say one twenty-five and my opponent would call whatever they call."
+I'd go ahead and bet the turn fairly big, say one twenty-five percents pot and my opponent would call whatever they call."
 - **River (4♥):** "Then I'd get some river.
 Here we will put the Four out there.
 And I'd throw out another very big bet.
 I wasn't overbetting back then, but say you go all-in."

 ## Exploitation Strategy